anoor3/aiNotebook/README.md

 # aiNotebook

-A SwiftUI + PencilKit iPad notebook that feels like paper, keeps your ideas organized, and now remembers your notebooks between sessions.
+A SwiftUI iPad notebook with a custom Pencil-like drawing engine that feels like paper, keeps your ideas organized, and now remembers your notebooks between sessions.

 ## What it does
 - **Digital ink that feels natural:** Pen/eraser tools, multiple stroke widths, and a custom color picker for quick sketching.